-If you have more than one iOS device, we highly recommend that you install the app on both devices.
+If you have more than one iOS device, we highly recommend that you install the App on both devices.
 Not only will you be able to have your cards more available, but also you will have an excellent backup for your card data.
-Here are some things to keep in mind:
+Here are some things to keep in mind.

-- In order to manage your data effectively, you should choose one device as the primary device.
+In order to manage your data effectively, you should choose one device as the primary device.
 This is the device which you will use to add new cards and notes, and to do readings which you want to save.
 The other device(s) would be secondary.
-You will keep the secondary device up to date (in synch) by restoring the backup data from your primary device to the secondary device from time to time.
-Note that if you add cards or notes or readings on both devices, they will become out of synch, and you will have to choose one or the other if you want to get back into synch.
+You will keep the secondary device up to date (in sync) by restoring the backup data from your primary device to the secondary device from time to time.
+Note that if you add cards or notes or readings on both devices, they will become out of sync, and you will have to choose one or the other if you want to get back into sync.
 You cannot merge the additional data from both.

-- Here is an example of how some people work with multiple devices.
-If you have an iPhone and an iPad, you might choose the iPad as the primary device, since the large format makes it easier to use and the cards appear larger.
+- If you have an iPhone and an iPad, you might choose the iPad as the primary device, since the large format makes it easier to use and the cards appear larger.
 You would do all of your serious 4-card readings and add new cards on this device.
 You would then keep a copy of everything on your iPhone, so that you would be able to carry your cards with you and consult them and show them to others while you are away from home.
-You can perform functions such as View Cards and Draw One Card without any fear of getting out of synch with the primary device.
-You can also do 4-Card Readings and add notes, but if you save them you risk getting out of synch.
+You can perform functions such as View Cards and Draw One Card without any fear of getting out of sync with the primary device.
+You can also do 4-Card Readings and add notes, but if you want to save them, see item 3 below.

 - You can, of course, do it the other way around, using the iPhone as the primary device and the iPad as the secondary device.